 Celebrating community though art

-Building on the success of previous years, the Town of Oakville invited a fresh cohort of artists to showcase their photographic murals in neighbourhood community and cultural centres.
-Each facility features a striking artwork prominently displayed on a window, allowing for easy outdoor viewing.
+Building on the success of previous years, the Town of Oakville has once again invited a fresh cohort of talented artists to bring colour and creativity to the streets by showcasing their artwork on traffic signal cabinet boxes.

-The photo murals coincide with Scotiabank Contact Photography Festival, which celebrates the art and profession of photography, and Culture Days Festival, a national celebration of arts and culture.
+This exhibition coincides with Culture Days Festival, a national celebration of arts and culture.

 Current locations, works and artist bios